GlassUp/Sdk/README.md

 ##What the SDK contains

--SDK
+*SDK
-  -Docs: this folder contains the official pdf that explains how to create and integrate the GlassUp environment into own application.
+  *Docs: this folder contains the official pdf that explains how to create and integrate the GlassUp environment into own application.
-  -Emulators:
+  *Emulators: